 Participating in Programs

-The idea of participating in programs is to make the time in jail pass in a productive, helpful way.
+The idea behind participating in programs is to make the time in jail pass productively and helpfully.
 Educational or vocational programs can help the person learn new skills, improve their self-esteem, feel accomplished, and prepare for reintegration into society.
 Recreational activities can promote physical health and social interaction.

 Connecting with Faith or Spiritual Practices